Vyral/kwasi-bowie/_posts/2018-05-11-heres-what-our-latest-market-trends-mean-for-buyers-and-sellers.md

 {% include youtube.html %}

-Inventory is increasing and sales have leveled off in our market.
-This means we should see an upcoming downward pressure on prices.
+<p style="text-align: center;"><em>Inventory is increasing and sales have leveled off in our market.
+This means we should see an upcoming downward pressure on prices.</em></p>

 What’s the latest news from our market?